pgasp/devtest-udt/README.md

 ## DevTest As Code

-This project provide simple annotations that can be use  in your Junit Test to deploy Virtual Services before starting your test.
-The scope of annotations are method that make the virtual services This annotation help to embde your Virtual Services in your source code.
-By this way, make your application readiness to continous integration testing without any constrains
+This project provides simple Java annotations that can be used  in your Junit Test to deploy Virtual Services before starting your test.
+The scope of annotations are test methods.
-These anotations use DevTest Rest API and deploy your virtual services based on request/response pairs. with This annotation you could be integrate complexe test scenario from your junit tests.
+This java annotation helps to embed your Virtual Services in your source code.
+This approach makes your application ready for continous integration testing by removing system and data constraints.
+Your tests become more reliable, repeatable and automated.
-To run this project you should have DevTest Server up and running and pointing on it from DevTestVirtualServer annotation
+With this approach, using virtual services from your Continuous intergration plateform becomes native.

 ## Code Example